hannobraun/caterpillar/README.md

 ### Simplicity over familiarity and short-term convenience

-Caterpillar strives to be simple, even where that is unfamiliar to most developers (because it's different to other languages), and even where that might be inconvenient in some situations.
+Crosscut strives to be simple, even where that is unfamiliar to most developers (because it's different to other languages), and even where that might be inconvenient in some situations.

 Simplicity makes the language easier to understand.
 For the developer, but also for tooling, which can then provide a better experience to the developer.
 Unless this advantage is clearly outweighed by other factors, the simple design should be chosen.

 An example of this is not supporting early returns.
-Functions in Caterpillar (or rather their branches, to be precise) have a single exit point, which can make code easier to follow for the developer, but specifically allows the debugger to do call stack reconstruction.
+Functions in Crosscut (or rather their branches, to be precise) have a single exit point, which can make code easier to follow for the developer, but specifically allows the debugger to do call stack reconstruction.